jreveillaud/Wolbachia-subpopulations/README.md

 # Genetic variability analysis: inspecting SNVs, SNPs, SCVs and SAAVs

-* [6a-generate-variability-tables-and-interactive-snv.Rmd](files/script/snv_metapan/6a-generate-variability-tables-and-interactive-snv.Rmd): Generate variability tables (Single Nucleotide Variants, Single Codon Variants, Single Amino Acid Variants), indels/insertion tables at intra-sample and inter-sample levels
+* [6-generate-variability-tables.md](files/script/snv_metapan/6a-generate-variability-tables-and-interactive-snv.Rmd): Generate variability tables (Single Nucleotide Variants, Single Codon Variants, Single Amino Acid Variants), at intra-sample and inter-sample levels and add gene cluster information
 * [7-select-SNV-SCV-SAAVs.R](files/script/snv_metapan/7-select-SNV-SCV-SAAVs.R): Select SCVs and SAAVs generated from only the filtered SNVs for each *Wolbachia* MAG
 * [9a-SNV-figure-for-selected-splits.Rmd](files/script/snv_metapan/9a-SNV-figure-for-selected-splits.Rmd): Generate SNV and gene figures for selected splits from *Wolbachia* MAG O11 and O03.
 We then used Inskape to create the final SNV figures for these splits
 * [10a-generate-data-for-check-gene-cluster-coverage.sh](files/script/snv_metapan/10a-generate-data-for-check-gene-cluster-coverage.sh): Generate data for inspect the coverage of gene clusters in each *Wolbachia* MAG